 Limiting Allergy Symptoms When You Own a Yorkie

-If you suffer from allergies, but you just cannot live without a Yorkie, there are a few things that you can do to limit your allergen exposure, including regular grooming, feeding a healthy diet, and providing regular veterinary care.
+Suppose you suffer from allergies but cannot live without a Yorkie.
+In that case, there are a few things that you can do to limit your allergen exposure, including regular grooming, feeding a healthy diet, and providing regular veterinary care.

 Regular grooming is necessary for the Yorkie due to the nature of its coat, but it can also be extremely helpful in reducing the level of allergens in your home.
 For example, regular coat brushing helps to remove dead and loose hair from your Yorkie’s coat.
-By removing this loose hair, there is less hair (and less dander) throughout your home!
+Removing this loose hair means less hair (and less dander) throughout your home!

 Your Yorkie’s diet influences every aspect of their health, and skin and coat health directly impact how much your pup sheds!
-For example, a poor diet that does not provide enough nutrition can cause your pup’s skin to become dry and their hair to shed.
-The more hair your pup sheds, the more dander is floating around your home!
+For example, a poor diet that does not provide enough nutrition can cause your pup’s skin to dry and their hair to shed.
+The more hair your pup sheds, the more dander floats around your home!

-Another significant factor influencing how much your Yorkie sheds is the frequency and caliber of vet care that they receive.
-Without regular vet care, your Yorkie may contract parasites or an infection that causes flaking skin and hair loss, as well as many other symptoms!
+Another significant factor influencing your Yorkie sheds is their frequency and caliber of vet care.
+Without regular vet care, your Yorkie may contract parasites or an infection that causes flaking skin, hair loss, and many other symptoms!